 Which states have the highest Pacific Islander populations?

-Meanwhile, 25 states are home to less than 10,000 Pacific Islanders per state.
+Meanwhile, 23 states are home to less than 10,000 Pacific Islanders each.

 What are college graduation rates among Pacific Islanders?

-Pacific Islanders graduate from college at lower rates than the national average.
-Among adults ages 25 and up, one in four (25%) Pacific Islanders have a bachelor’s degree, compared to the nationwide rate of 35%.
+Pacific Islanders graduate from college at a rate of one in four (25.8%), compared to the nationwide rate of 35.7%.

-For those in the US identifying solely as Pacific Islander, the median household income is $69,973, similar to the US median of $69,717.
-However, poverty rates are higher than the national average.
-In 2021, 17.6% of Pacific Islanders lived in poverty, compared with 12.8% of the US population.
+Family poverty rates were higher than the national average.
+That year, 11.4% of Pacific Islanders lived in poverty, compared with 8.9% of the US population.

-Pacific Islanders also face higher housing costs than other groups due to the states they live in.
-On average, Pacific Islander renters pay nearly $300 more in rent than the average American.
-As a result, homelessness rates among Pacific Islanders are seven times higher than the US average.
+Pacific Islanders have higher housing costs than the general population.
+On average, Pacific Islander renters pay $248 more in rent and owners with mortgages pay $342 more than the average American.
+Homelessness rates among Pacific Islanders are 5.5 times higher than the US average.

-How does the government define “Pacific Islander,” and where does the data come from?
+How does the government define “Pacific Islander"?
+Where does the data come from?

 In 1997, the Office of Management and Budget outlined the current standards for federal data on race and ethnicity, which separated the “Asian or Pacific Islander” category into “Asian” and “Native Hawaiian or Other Pacific Islander.”